AceAlloushX/My-website/README.md

 20/9/2024, Version 1.3
-- Removed the skills order list and switched to pargraph.
+- Replaced skills order list with paragraph format.
 <br><br>

 15/9/2024, Version 1.2
-- Adjust compatibility view on Smaller screens.
+- Improved compatibility view for smaller screens.
-- Updated the right arrow in front of about me, prohjects, etc. to view a suitable icon instead of an arrow.
+- Updated navigation arrows with appropriate icons for sections like "About Me," "Projects," etc.
 <br><br>

 14/9/2024, Version 1.1
-- Updated theme color to red.
+- Enhanced theme color to red for a more vibrant look.
-- Added a "Back to Top" button.
+- AAdded a "Back to Top" button for improved user experience.
-- Included arrows next to headers for better navigation.
+- Implemented arrow indicators next to headers to enhance navigation.
-- Replaced "Download Certificate" text with a down arrow icon.
+- Replaced "Download Certificate" text with a down arrow icon for clarity.
-- Added a new favicon for display on the browser tab.
+- Updated favicon for better tab identification in browsers.
 <br><br>

 13/9/2024, Version 1.0